 Job Outlook for Paralegals

-Boost your profile in the legal industry with an online Bachelor of Science in Criminal Justice from Lamar University.
+Boost your profile in the legal field with an online Bachelor of Science in Criminal Justice from Lamar University.
 Employers will be looking for candidates with sharp communication, interpersonal and research skills — all gained in an online bachelor’s degree program.

 Learn more about Lamar University’s online Bachelor of Science in Criminal Justice.